ElsaBonde/murderMystery/README.md

 - **powerButton()**\
 _Make the power button for lamp only appear in the dark bathroom and give it a click event that leads to the light bathroom_

+---

+## 3. Learn more about the project
+This game was made as a school project and is the first project I ever created using Javascript as the main language.\
+I wanted to learn about arrays, loops and if else conditions, which led to a large part of the code for the program being made with these very parts.

+### 3.1 Tools used to create the game
+To create the program I have used Html5, Css3 and JavaScript.
+The wallpapers are AI generated using [Gencraft.com](https://gencraft.com/generate) and I then added creepy details using the program [InkScape version 1.3](https://inkscape.org/release/inkscape-1.3/windows/64-bit/msi/?redirected=1).
+The various sound effects in the program were downloaded from [Fesliyanstudios.com](https://www.fesliyanstudios.com/) and [Pixabay.com](https://pixabay.com/sound-effects/search/door/).
+A big thanks to these sources and free image and editing software.

+### 3.2 What I learned working on this project
+While working on the game, I have learned to search for answers and how to ask a question as clearly as possible.
+This is when you get the best help and thus learn to solve problems on your own.\

+I've also learned that patience is probably the best quality you can have when learning a new programming language.\

+I have come to the realization that having a community of like-minded people to bounce problems with is very helpful and should not be taken for granted when you are a beginner at something, both by teaching and learning.

 <!-- > "aasdasd asdas da sdhgas d
 > asdasdasd"